-This week on our Friends on Friday guest blog post, Rob Carpenter talks about what brick and mortar businesses must do to compete with online businesses to keep customers.
-He mentions four tactics that I believe will help you be more successful. – Shep Hyken We live our lives immersed in tech and the online world. […]
+This week on our Friends on Friday guest blog post, Rob Carpenter talks about what brick-and-mortar businesses must do to compete with online businesses to keep customers.
+He mentions four tactics that I believe will help you be more successful. – Shep Hyken We live our lives immersed in tech and the online world.
+Ping, […]

 We live our lives immersed in tech and the online world.
 Ping, ping!
 You received a new email.
 Beep, beep!
 You received a new text message.
 Boop, boop!
 Two more people liked your Facebook status.
 It’s not surprising, then, that more and more people are turning to online shopping.